Just as operas are now transmitted over the air, so picture galleries will be.

 -Frederick Kiesler, 1930

-XHIBITOR: TRANSMEDIA ART EXHIBITIONS FROM BAUHAUS TO YOUR HOUSE is a multiplatform research project investigating a historical framework for transmedia art exhibitions.
+XHIBITOR: TRANSMEDIA ART EXHIBITIONS FROM BAUHAUS TO YOUR HOUSE is a multiplatform research project investigating transmedia and art exhibitions.
 An experiment in open access academic publishing, it is the master’s degree dissertation of Julia Fryett.

 Though the term transmedia was popularized in 2003, it echoes avant-garde exhibition design strategies theorized by Herbert Bayer and Frederick Kiesler nearly seventy years prior.
 This project considers transmedia within the trajectory of art history, questioning how key notions of immersion and interactivity can be employed as a curatorial methodology.